Beta4 Migration Guide

 At the end of this section, most of your API calls should work, but still might not find any emission factors.

-• The "emission_factor" and "constituent_gases" returned when estimating can now be null, unless you have access to our audit trail feature.
+- The "emission_factor"and"constituent_gases"returned when estimating can now be null, unless you have access to our audit trail feature.
 You should change your code to account for the fact they are possibly null.
 For more information, see audit trail

-• You should update "year" to be an integer instead of a string, both in requests and responses.
+- You should update "year"to be an integer instead of a string, both in requests and responses.

-• You can no longer provide a string instead of a full selector for an emission factor.
-If you have queries like "emission_factor: "my_activity", you should change it to: "emission_factor: {"activity_id": "my_activity"}.
+- You can no longer provide a string instead of a full selector for an emission factor.
+If you have queries like "emission_factor: "my_activity", you should change it to:"emission_factor: {"activity_id": "my_activity"}.
 This behavior has been deprecated and undocumented for a while.

-• The id field has been renamed to activity_id.
-If you provide a selector with id, please rename it to activity_id.
-If you read id from the API responses, you should instead read activity_id.
+- The idfield has been renamed toactivity_id.
+If you provide a selector withid, please rename it toactivity_id.
+If you readidfrom the API responses, you should instead readactivity_id.

-• The id field now refers to the old uuid field instead of the activity ID.
-The uuid field has been deleted.
-If you use or read the uuid field, please use id instead.
+- The idfield now refers to the olduuidfield instead of the activity ID.
+Theuuidfield has been deleted.
+If you use or read theuuidfield, please useidinstead.

-• Our error structure has changed.
+- Our error structure has changed.
 If you rely on programmatically parsing errors, you should update your code to take the new structure into account.

-• When performing /search queries, the unit_type returned is a string instead of an array.
+- When performing /searchqueries, theunit_typereturned is a string instead of an array.

 Specific Endpoints

 This section list the changes you will need if you use some of our more specific endpoints.
-You wil only need to make changes here if you use one of these specific API endpoints.
+You will only need to make changes here if you use one of these specific API endpoints.

 Cloud Computing:

-• The cloud computing endpoints are now add-ons.
+- The cloud computing endpoints are now add-ons.
 You will need to contact Climatiq to get access.

-• The cloud metadata endpoint now returns one list of regions instead of separate lists for CPU, memory, and storage.
+- The cloud metadata endpoint now returns one list of regions instead of separate lists for CPU, memory, and storage.
 You should update your API with the new response model.

 Freight Flights:

-• The freight flight emission endpoint has been removed.
+- The freight flight emission endpoint has been removed.
 Please use the GLEC-certified intermodal freight endpoint instead.

 Emission Factors Endpoints:

-• The metadata endpoints such as /emission-factors/sources and emission-factors/lca_activities no longer exist.
-Please use /search instead.
-The possible_filters return value will provide the same values as the old endpoints used to.
+- The metadata endpoints such as /emission-factors/sourcesandemission-factors/lca_activitiesno longer exist.
+Please use/searchinstead.
+Thepossible_filtersreturn value will provide the same values as the old endpoints used to.

-• The deprecated /emission-factors endpoint has been removed.
-Please use the /search endpoint instead.
+- The deprecated /emission-factorsendpoint has been removed.
+Please use the/searchendpoint instead.

 Classification Endpoint:

-• This endpoint is now an add-on.
+- This endpoint is now an add-on.
 You will need to contact Climatiq to get access.

-• The classification endpoint has been updated to use data version ^1, which comes with some changes.
-If you only provide a classification code and scheme you won't need to do anything.
-However if you provide more values, such as year or lca_activity, you might in rare cases need to change your queries to work with the new data version.
+- The classification endpoint has been updated to use a later data version, which comes with some changes.
+If you only provide a classification code and scheme you won’t need to do anything.
+However if you provide more values, such as yearorlca_activity, you might in rare cases need to change your queries to work with the new data version.- If that is the case, and your queries no longer return results, follow the instructions further down below for the classification endpoint as well.

 Custom Mappings:

-• This endpoint is now an add-on.
+- This endpoint is now an add-on.
 You will need to contact Climatiq to get access.

 Update Years